njfio/rust-anthropic-agent-with-mp4-memory/DEVELOPMENT.md

 ### Memory System
 - **MemoryManager**: High-level interface for memory operations
-- **MemvidWrapper**: Wrapper around rust-mp4-memory for video-based storage
+- **Synaptic Backend**: Uses the rust-synaptic library with JSON files for persistent storage
 - **SearchResult**: Search functionality with scoring and metadata

 ### Tool System